Home

 Quote of the moment

 My photo on the home page is by James Dalsimer.
 The book trailer video is by A. Dalsimer.
 The cover of Afterwords was designed by Kate Misail and the cover painting is by Eric Sealine.
-The cover art on the other books is by Faith Hochberg (Container Gardening), Lora Brody (Brightness Falls), and Laura Fischman (This Next Tenderness).
+The cover art on the other books is by Faith Hochberg (Container Gardening), Lora Brody (Brightness Falls), Laura Fischman (This Next Tenderness), and David Lloyd Brown (Leavings).